 - Open the Contacts app.

-- Tap the Menu button in the upper right corner of the screen.
+- Tap the three-vertical-stripe Menu button on the left of the screen.

 - Tap Manage contacts > Default storage location.

 - Pick a storage location.